Sheree1986/GA-Capstone/README.md

 ### User Stories �
 - [x] As a user I should be able to find information on the different conditions that falls under the neurodiverse umbrella.
-- [x] As a user I should be able to start a trivia game that genrates random questions and keep a score of the session in progress.
+- [x] As a user I should be able to start a trivia game that generates random questions and keep a score of the session in progress.
 - [x] As a user I should be able to reset a game occur.